rarora13/scrum-retrospectives/README.md

 #### steps to deploy the application
 ## 'mvn clean package'

-## 'docker build -t scrum-retrospective'
+## 'docker build -t scrum-retrospective .'

 ## change the port number if 8078 port is not available in the "docker-compose.yml" file
 ## 'docker-compose up -d'